thevuong/next15-filterlist/STEPS.md

 - Show group-has data-pending in page.tsx, show class group.
 - Show the result.
 Pending feedback while showing stale content instead of nothing.
 - But i also want responsive buttons, and were gonna use useOptimistic - it is a great tool to handle this.
 It will take in a state to show no action is pending, and return an trigger function and optimistic value.
 - Add useOptimistic to CategoryFilter.tsx.
+Set them inside the transition while waiting for the router to resolve.
+Showcase.
-- UseOptimistic will throw away the client side optimistic state after the navigation completes, then settle to the "truth" which is the URL.
+- UseOptimistic will create, but then throw away the client side optimistic state after the navigation completes, then settle to the "truth" which is the URL.
+The categories are instant and don't depend in the network.
+Refreshing the page will show the correct state.
 - Credit to Sam Selikoff with his post on buildui blog for this pattern.
 - (Batchign again, only updating once we are done selecting, leaving only one entry in the history.)

-The categories are instant and don't depend in the network.
-Refreshing the page will show the correct state.

 ## Cache() getCategoriesMap in categories.ts